saroarjahan/expansion_of_cyberbyllying_datasets/README.md

 </ol>

-<strong></strong>Table 5: Classifier Accuracy (%) and F1 scores (%) of CNN classification using word embedding representation for original and expanded datasets.
+<strong>Table 5:</strong> Classifier Accuracy (%) and F1 scores (%) of CNN classification using word embedding representation for original and expanded datasets.
 Cross dataset1 consists in creating a training set from AskFm and test set from FormSpring and Cross dataset2 consists in creating a training set from Formspring and test set from AskFm

 <ol>
-	<li>there are 8 file rename from (1-8) for experiemnting difeerent training and test experiemnt. we have test Askfm(train) vs FromSpring(test), and FromSpring(train) Vs AskFm(test).</li>
+	<li>There are 8 file rename from (1-8) for experiemnting difeerent training and test experiemnt. we have test Askfm(train) vs FromSpring(test), and FromSpring(train) Vs AskFm(test).</li>

 </ol>